luigibonati/md-stateinterpreter/data/ala2/README.md

 To enforce periodicity, both angles and diedhrals have been converted into pairs of sin, cos.
 The total number of features is then 45 + 2x10 + 2x6 = 77

-The files ala2_stateA.dat and ala2_stateB.dat contains the input data in the following format: (N_data, N_features + 1).
+The files ala2_stateA.dat and ala2_stateB.dat contain the input data in the following shape: (rows,cols)=(N_data, N_features + 1).
 Since they are trajectories, the first colum represents time, and can be discarded.